John Swartzwelder: Saturday Night Live

+1988–2004: The Simpsons

-In 1988, Sam Simon, a reader of Army Man, recruited Swartzwelder and Meyer to write for The Simpsons.
+In 1988, Sam Simon, a reader of Army Man, recruited Swartzwelder and Meyer to write for the animated sitcom The Simpsons.
 By 1994, with the show's sixth season, Swartzwelder was granted a special dispensation and allowed not to attend rewrite sessions with the rest of the staff, instead being allowed to send drafts of his scripts in from home so other writers could revise them as they saw fit.
 This was reportedly a result of Swartzwelder's heavy smoking coming into conflict with a newly implemented policy banning smoking in the writers' room.
 Swartzwelder's scripts typically needed less rewriting than those of other writers, with about 50% being used.

 According to Simpsons creator Matt Groening, Swartzwelder wrote Simpsons episodes sitting in a booth at a coffee shop "drinking copious amounts of coffee and smoking endless cigarettes".
 When California passed an anti-smoking law, Swartzwelder bought the booth and installed it in his house, allowing him to continue his process in peace.
-In his only interview, given to the New Yorker in 2021, Swartzwelder said he had negotiated his contract to allow him to work from home, but that this had nothing to do with smoking; he also said he bought a new booth, rather than one from the diner.
+In his only interview, given to The New Yorker in 2021, Swartzwelder said he had negotiated his contract to allow him to work from home, but that this had nothing to do with smoking; he also said he bought a new booth, rather than one from the diner.

 In 1996, Swartzwelder created and produced his own pilot presentation for Fox, Pistol Pete, a spoof of western films.
 Starring Stephen Kearney, Mark Derwin, Lisa Robin Kelly, and Brian Doyle Murray, the pilot was shot using crew from the television series Gunsmoke at Swartzwelder's insistence.
 John Rich, veteran television director known for The Dick Van Dyke Show, All in the Family, and Gunsmoke, directed the pilot, which was shot at Veluzat Motion Picture Ranch.
 Fox passed on the pilot.
 It eventually surfaced online in 2014.

-With the exception of his contributions to The Simpsons Movie, released in 2007, Swartzwelder has been absent from The Simpsons writing staff since the fifteenth season (2003–04), with his last airing episode ("The Regina Monologues") actually being a "holdover" written for the fourteenth (2002–03) season.
-At 59 episodes, Swartzwelder has written more episodes than anybody else.
+Swartzwelder left The Simpsons after the fifteenth season (2003–04).
+His last airing episode ("The Regina Monologues") was a "holdover" written for the fourteenth (2002–03) season.
+At 59 episodes, Swartzwelder has written more episodes of the show than any other crew member by a significant margin.
+Swartzwelder returned to contribute to The Simpsons Movie, released in 2007.

+2004–present: Novels

 Since leaving The Simpsons, Swartzwelder has taken up writing absurdist novels, beginning in 2004 with the publication of science fiction detective story The Time Machine Did It starring private investigator Frank Burly.
 The next year he published Double Wonderful, a Western, before returning to the Burly character for How I Conquered Your Planet in 2006, The Exploding Detective in 2007, Dead Men Scare Me Stupid in 2008, Earth vs. Everybody in 2009, The Last Detective Alive in 2010, The Fifty Foot Detective in 2011, and The Million Dollar Policeman in 2012.
 In 2014, a children's book written in the late 1970s by Swartzwelder and illustrated by David Schutten was published by Green House Books.
 Swartzwelder self-publishes his books.